 |Other options include tailor made safari's, climbs on Kilimanjaro, visits to other Moving Mountains projects and Game Reserves around Mount Kenya or transfers back to Nairobi for city tours.|

-The advertised price is the per person cost based on a minimum group of 2 pax, contact us for the single person supplement cost, or for extra nights, safari options, etc. Using the Sirimon route for the ascent and Chogoria route for the descent is a popular option as it allows you to see the mountain from a number of angles and the Chogoria route in particular is well known for superb scenery and abundant wildlife.
-For the best chance of seeing wildlife we would advise adding a day on to the end of the itinerary at Meru Banda's where a variety of monkey, bushbuck, buffalo and even elephant are known to come out of the forest to graze at dusk and dawn.
+The advertised price is the per person cost based on a minimum group of 2 pax, contact us for the single person supplement cost, or for extra nights, safari options, etc. Using the Naro Moru route for the ascent and Chogoria route for the descent is a popular option as it allows you to see the mountain from a number of angles and the Chogoria route in particular is well known for superb scenery and abundant wildlife.
+Park fees vary on Mount Kenya, it is cheaper to climb from the start of March through to the end of June as that is low season, high season is from the start of July through to the end of February so the advertised prices reflect the higher National Park fees.

-The price includes the following but we can help with airport transfers, accommodation in Nairobi, transfers to Naro Moru and from Embu, an extra night on the mountain at Meru Banda's, etc. Full details of the current prices and the extra's that we can provide can be found in the More Information section under 'Mount Kenya optional extra costs'.
+The price includes the following but we can help with airport transfers, accommodation in Nairobi, Naro Moru or Embu, transfers to Naro Moru before the climb and from Chogoria after the climb, an extra nights on the mountain at Meru Banda's, upgrades from camping to the hut accommodation, etc. Full details of the current prices and the extra's that we can provide can be found in the More Information section under 'Mount Kenya optional extra costs'.

 - Private transport from Naro Moru to the trek start point (Mt Kenya National Park gate)